PRESIDENT

 detailed calculations of potential

-metals in hazardous waste fuel based on proposed BIF regulations and
+limits on metals in hazardous waste fuel based on proposed BIF

-interim status hazardous waste fuel storage facility located at a
+for a RCRA interim status hazardous waste fuel storage facility located

-facility for a client cement company including tank farm, truck and
+liquid HWF facility for a client cement company including tank farm,

 - Developed